-Mary Ann Farley is an artist, writer, musician and a merchant at Etsy.
-Currently, her shop is filled with items that feature her iconic and whimsical female and animal characters (even fish!), which have evolved over the past 20 years from simple, self-taught drawings into a fully realized artistic vision that has been widely exhibited and collected.
+Mary Ann Farley is an artist, writer, musician, and a teacher at her newly launched Art and Soul School.
+She maintains a small shop at Etsy, which at one time housed over 450 items.
+Farley is known for her iconic and whimsical female and animal characters, which have evolved over the past 20 years from simple, self-taught drawings into a fully realized artistic vision that has been widely exhibited and collected.

 Farley's artwork has appeared in the smallest of venues, like local bookstore exhibits, to international coffee-table books like Beatles Art: Fantastic New Artwork of the Fab Four (Boxigami Books), Her work has been exhibited in both group and solo shows in New York and New Jersey, and has appeared on both of her CD covers.

 Farley says her strongest influences are images of religious icons depicting female saints and the Virgin Mary, which,

 she says, "often convey women in strong, direct poses, as if they're carrying the weight of the world on their shoulders, yet are quite capable of doing so.
 It's the mixture of love and pathos that moves me, and what I try to convey in my own work, whether my character is a bold aviator or a cutesy child."